OloruntobiOlurombi/single-app/README.md

-# Creation and Syncing of Kubertenes Application.
+# Creating and Syncing of Kubertenes Application using ArgoCD.

 ## Overview: